Crisis prevention

 With 12x H2 bottles (300 bar).
 The back-up hours can be extended with the use of additional H2 bottles.

-Appreciating the role of modern infrastructure protection dictates that we first highlight some basic types of critical infrastructure.
-Consider these examples [1]:
+To understand the role of modern infrastructure protection, we must first consider some key types of critical infrastructure.
+These include [1]:

-If even one of these networks fails, a cascading effect may occur; leading to even further disruptions.
-This is why critical infrastructure protection (such as the presence of an uninterruptible power supply) is often required.
+If even one of these networks fails, a cascading effect may occur; leading to further disruptions across multiple sectors.
+This is why critical infrastructure protection (such as the presence of an uninterruptible power supply) is required.

 Critical infrastructure protection is generally built on three core principles[2]:

 For example, consider a scenario in which a regional electricity distribution grid experiences a cyberattack by a state-sponsored actor.
 Once the threat is detected, immediate steps must be taken to maintain core operations—such as switching to redundant systems or activating backup power supplies for essential components.
-However, protection goes beyond short-term reaction: it involves strengthening system resilience, building in redundancy, and applying long-term improvements to prevent similar incidents in the future.
+However, protection extends beyond short-term response.
+It also involves strengthening system resilience, building redundancy, and implementing long-term improvements to prevent similar incidents in the future.

 It should be noted that critical infrastructure protection or CIP is preventative in nature.
 In other words, the associated strategies are meant to mitigate the chances of a failure actually occurring.
 However, what if an existing critical infrastructure protection protocol is outdated?
 What might happen?
 A real-world example can help to highlight the dangers.